2024-25 Edition

 Andromache Karanika, Ph.D.
 Princeton University, Department Chair and Associate Professor of Classics; European Languages and Studies; Religious Studies (Greek epic poetry, Greek lyric, ritual, gender and performance, reception of antiquity in Byzantium)

 Peter Krapp, Ph.D.
-University of California, Santa Barbara, Professor of Film and Media Studies; English; European Languages and Studies; Informatics; Music; Visual Studies (secret communications and cybernetics [cryptologic history], cultural memory and media history [games and simulations, history of computing], aesthetic communication [title design, film music])
+University of California, Santa Barbara, Professor of Film and Media Studies; English; European Languages and Studies; Informatics; Music (secret communications and cryptologic history, history of computing and cultural memory, aesthetic communication)

 Horacio Legras, Ph.D.
 Duke University, Department Chair and Professor of Spanish and Portuguese; Comparative Literature; Culture and Theory; European Languages and Studies (Latin American literature and culture, Latin American film, visual arts in Latin America, psychoanalysis, and photography)